 Hepatitis C is a viral infection that affects the liver.
-An estimated 2.4 million people are living with hepatitis C in the U.S. Most people do not experience any symptoms.
+Most people do not experience any symptoms.
 Hepatitis C can be cured with prescription medication.
 Left untreated, it can lead to liver disease, cancer and even death.

 Find STD Testing Near You

 Click on a question below to learn more about hepatitis C.